bdnorris/DES-340/lectures/lecture19-grid.md

 }
 ```

+Basically, we define a space-separated list of values for the columns, then the same for rows.
+Additional items will be pushed onto new rows, and those new rows will get the `auto` value.

+Like the Flexbox's `flex-basis` property, we can use the keyword `auto`.
+Columns and rows will expand to fill the available space.

 <div class="parent-container" style="display:grid;grid-template-columns:50px auto 80px 100px;grid-template-rows: 5em 200px;">
   <div style="border: 2px solid #ccd">lorem</div>
   <div style="border: 2px solid #ccd">lorem ipsum</div>